 In the market for light-duty vehicles, consumers themselves choose directly among existing makes and models.
 However, manufacturers act as consumers' agents in making the technology and design decisions that determine a vehicle's energy efficiency.
-They decide how much cost should be incurred in adding energy-efficient technologies.
-With exceptions (such as diesel and hybrid vehicles), consumers are not aware of the fuel economy and cost trade-offs available to manufacturers.
+They decide how much cost should be incurred in adding energy efficient technologies.
+With exceptions (such as diesel and hybrid vehicles) consumers are not aware of the fuel economy and cost trade-offs available to manufacturers.
 One consequence of this is that consumers' perceptions of fuel economy are based on the trade-offs they observe in the range of choices available at any given time.
-The manufacturers, on the other hand, are aware of the "fuel economy supply curve" defined by technology, and decide, on behalf of consumers, how much technology to adopt and for what purpose (fuel economy, performance, size, mass or accessories).
+The manufacturers, on the other hand, are aware of the "fuel economy supply curve" defined by technology and decide, on behalf of consumers how much technology to adopt and for what purpose (fuel economy, performance, size, mass or accessories).
 The question is whether there is any reason for manufacturers to supply less fuel economy than would be optimal based on its expected value to the consumer.
-We will return to this subject below, but simply note here that manufacturers have repeatedly stated that consumers will pay, in increased vehicle price, for only two to four years of fuel savings.
+We will return to this subject below, but simply note here that manufacturers have repeatedly stated that consumers will pay, in increased vehicle price, for only 2-4 years of fuel savings.

-2.1.2 Information asymmetry
+2.1.2.
+Information Asymmetry

-It follows from the principal agent discussion, that manufacturers know more about energy-efficient technology and its cost than do consumers.
+It follows from the principal agent discussion that manufacturers know more about energy efficient technology and its cost than do consumers.
 In theory, a market failure could result if some manufacturers under-supply fuel economy, yet claim that their vehicles are just as efficient as their higher-priced competitors' vehicles.
-In general, one would expect widespread fuel economy labelling to make such claims difficult.
-Still, this can be observed to a limited degree in the United States, when manufacturers report only their vehicles' "highway" fuel economy ratings in television advertising.
+In general, one would expect widespread fuel economy labeling to make such claims difficult.
+Still, this can be observed to a limited degree in the United States when manufacturers report only their vehicles' "highway" fuel economy ratings in television advertising.

-2.1.3 Imperfect information
+2.1.3.
+Imperfect Information

 With fuel economy ratings widely available, it might at first appear that imperfect information could not be a significant problem.
 However, differences between official ratings and the fuel economy motorists experience on the road can be very large (Greene et al., 2006).
-Figure 1 plots fuel economy estimates provided by individuals to the US Government's website www.fueleconomy.gov versus the corresponding official EPA estimates.
-The variance around the official ratings is in the order of +/- 33%.
-Factors such as driving style, traffic environment, temperature and terrain (as well as estimation errors) lead to substantial uncertainty about the fuel economy that any given consumer will actually achieve.
+Figure 1 plots fuel economy estimates provided by individuals to the U.S. government's website www.fueleconomy.gov versus the corresponding official EPA estimates.
+The variance around the official ratings is on the order of +/- 33%.
+Factors such as driving style, traffic environment, temperature and terrain (as well as estimation errors) lead to substantial uncertainty about the fuel economy any given consumer will actually achieve.
 However, the official estimates do not appear to be seriously biased.
-While information about fuel economy is linked to a priced vehicle attribute, such as a larger engine, no explicit information about its cost is generally provided.
+While information about fuel economy is abundant, in most cases there is little information about its price.
+Except where fuel economy is linked to a priced vehicle attribute, such as a larger engine, no explicit information about its cost is generally provided.
 In such cases, consumers must infer the cost of fuel economy by comparing the multiple attributes of different vehicles, an exceedingly complex task.
-The chief problem with available fuel economy information, therefore, appears to be uncertainty, which can lead loss-averse consumers to undervalue fuel economy improvements.
+The chief problem with available fuel economy information therefore appears to be uncertainty, which can lead loss-averse consumers to undervalue fuel economy improvements.
 This subject will be discussed in greater detail below.

-2.1.4 Transaction costs

-Transaction costs do not appear to be a significant problem for the market for fuel economy.
+2.1.4.
+Transaction Costs do not appear to be a significant problem for the market for fuel economy.

-2.1.5 Bounded rationality
+2.1.5.
+Bounded Rationality